Pentagon leaders have opposed plans overhauling the military system for trying sexual assault for years. Has the time come for change?

 In 2019, Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, wrote that he “strongly supports” the present system.
 “The commander is responsible for everything the unit does and fails to do,” he said.

-But current and former officials say military leaders may now feel constrained in forcefully articulating their opposition, in part because Biden, at a campaign event in 2020, had indicated support for the change, and because previous eradication efforts haven’t worked.
+But current and former officials say military leaders may now feel constrained in forcefully articulating their opposition, in part because Biden, at a campaign event in 2020, had indicated support for the change and because previous eradication efforts haven’t worked.

 “There’s a recognition the trend is going the wrong way and it’s not getting better,” said one former senior defense official who spoke on the condition of anonymity to discuss the issue candidly.

 “If you look at it from that perspective, it’s hard to defend the department position,” the official said.
-“And whoever does that will come under intense scrutiny, because the performance hasn’t been there.”
+“And whoever does that will come under intense scrutiny because the performance hasn’t been there.”

 Through a spokesman, Milley, who was appointed by President Donald Trump, declined to comment on the proposal but called sexual assault “a form of fratricide” that must be stopped.
 “It is corrosive to the very essence of what it means to be in the military,” he said.

-For Austin the debate represents an intersection between the values he espoused during his 40-year military career and his new role as a political appointee.
+For Austin, the debate represents an intersection between the values he espoused during his 40-year military career and his new role as a political appointee.
 While he declined to state his position on the proposed change when asked by Gillibrand during his confirmation hearing, Austin has suggested he will accept the commission’s recommendations.

 He may be especially likely to do so as he seeks to establish his credentials as a civilian leader following criticism of Biden’s decision to nominate a recently retired general, the second in four years, to head the Defense Department.